Accessibility Resources and Services

 The Boston Public Library strives to make our resources accessible to all users through a variety of collections, services, and specialized equipment.
 The following collections, services, and equipment are available for use at the Central Library in Copley Square.

-The Johnson building is the accessible entrance for the Central Library.
-Both the McKim and Johnson buildings contain elevators that are available from the first floors to reach other floors in the buildings.
+The Boylston Street Building is the accessible entrance for the Central Library.
+Both the McKim and Boylston Street Buildings contain elevators that are available from the first floors to reach other floors in the buildings.
 Please contact a staff member or security guard if assistance is needed.

 The Boston Public Library owns Braille books for adults and children; NBA, NFL, and MLB schedules; and subscriptions to The New York Times, National Geographic Magazine, and Science News in Braille.
 The library also holds a number of collections that may assist patrons with disabilities, including books on CD and downloadable audiobooks, ebooks, DVDs with subtitles and closed-captioning capabilities, language learning materials, and Large Print collections.
 In addition, most books digitized by the BPL are turned into audio (DAISY) files that can be downloaded for play on certain devices and/or listened to directly in a web browser.
 If you need assistance turning a print item into an audio item for accessibility purposes, please email email@example.com.

-A sensory wall in the Children's Library on the second floor of the Johnson building is designed to engage kids with sensory processing disorders, and the department holds sensory story times and programs with therapy dogs.
+A sensory wall in the Children's Library on the second floor of the Boylston Street Building is designed to engage kids with sensory processing disorders, and the department holds sensory story times and programs with therapy dogs.
 Special adapted tours of the Children's Library can be developed for various groups.
-For more information, please contact the Children's Library at (617) 859-2476.
+For more information, please contact the Children's Library at 617.859.2476.

-One adaptive computer station is available for use in Tech Central, on the first floor of the Johnson Building.
+One adaptive computer station is available for use in Tech Central, on the first floor of the Boylston Street Building.

 Adaptive Computer Station Software and accessories:

-Windows 7 with Microsoft Word 2010 and Internet Explorer, Firefox, and Chrome browsers, including a Large Screen PC, Large Print keyboard, and Magnifier with the following additional tools:
+Windows 10 with Microsoft Office 2016 and Microsoft Edge and Chrome browsers, including a Large Screen monitor with the following additional tools:

-Additional adaptive software is available on other computers.
-Computer use is limited to two hours per day, but it may be extended.
+Computer use is limited to two hours per day, with an automatic extension up to four hours if nobody is waiting.
 Customers must have a Boston Public Library card or a visitor pass to sign up for computer time.
 Telephone reservations are permitted.
-Please call (617) 859-2255 to make reservations or for more information about the adaptive computer station.
+Please call 617.859.2255 to make reservations or for more information about the adaptive computer station.